CCRC-will/glycoTree/readme.txt

 $	awk -f ./code/intersect.awk data/mammal_N-glycans.lst ./data/fully_determined/files.lst > ./data/complete.lst

-8. The application "GCT2csv.jar" uses a list of GlycoCT files including their path names.
+8. The application "GenerateCSV.jar" uses a list of GlycoCT files including their path names.
 In the context of this workflow, relative path names work, although complete path names will also work.
 So, generate the file data/complete-paths.lst from complete.lst ...

 $	awk -v d="./data/fully_determined/" '{printf("%s%s\n", d, $1);}' ./data/complete.lst > ./data/complete_paths.lst

-##### Part B: converting GLycoCT files to csv files #####
+##### Part B: converting GlycoCT files to csv files #####

-9. The file data/complete-paths.lst can be used as input by GCT3csv.jar.
+9. The file data/complete-paths.lst can be used as input by GenerateCSV.jar.
 First, a place to put the csv files is required:

 $	mkdir ./data/fully_determined/csv

-10. Generate csv files - the file GCT2csv.jar (must be present in the directory ./code/)
+10. Generate csv files - the file GenerateCSV.jar (must be present in the directory ./code/)
-$	java -jar ./code/GCT2csv.jar ./data/complete_paths.lst list 0 > ./log/make_csv.txt
+$	java -jar ./code/GenerateCSV.jar ./data/complete_paths.lst list 0 > ./log/make_csv.txt

 ##### Part C: mapping residues in the csv files to the canonical tree #####

-11. Generate an input glycan csv file list for ./code/TreeBuilder3.jar ls -1 ./data/fully_determined/csv/G*.csv > ./data/fully_determined/csv/files.lst
+11. Generate an input glycan csv file list for ./code/TreeBuilder3.jar
+$	ls -1 ./data/fully_determined/csv/G*.csv > ./data/fully_determined/csv/files.lst

 12. Map the residues in the csv files to the canonical tree -- The command below works for the most up-to-date model files at the time of this writing ...
-The script ./prepare_N-tree.sh uses the versions found in the directory ./model/
+The script ./prepare_N-tree.sh uses the current versions found in the directory ./model/

 $	java -jar ./code/TreeBuilder3.jar -l ./data/fully_determined/csv/files.lst -s ./model/sugars_V-2.0.csv -c ./model/N-nodes_V-2.2.csv -n 3 -v 1 -m 3 -e 2 -o ./model/ext.csv